 Clearing account, also known as wash account, is a kind of temporary account in which the funds are kept to get it smoothly transferred to the required account when the transfer cannot be done directly from one account to another.
 It helps the clients to set aside a sum of money when the transactions are in process.
 This may help to segregate the sum of money from the account for the particular business.

-- Many a time’s clients keep the money in that account and it gets cleared on a monthly basis or sometimes on a daily basis.
-The big businessmen try to complete the transaction on a daily basis because they are dealing with big transactions and a huge amount of money is involved which is also required to get rotated in the accounts.
+- Many a time’s clients keep the money in that account, and it gets cleared monthly or sometimes daily.
+The big businessmen try to complete the transaction daily because they are dealing with significant transactions, and a considerable amount of money is involved, which is also required to get rotated in the accounts.

 - The bank automatically transfers the amount to the required account as per the client’s requirement.
-The bank not only facilitates the clearing account facility it also helps in the settlement of the funds of the clients.
-Nowadays there is certain software that also takes care of such account facilities but it is always advisable to opt for the banks to doing so.
+The bank not only facilitates the clearing account facility it also helps in settlement of the funds of the clients.
+Nowadays, there is specific software that also takes care of such account facilities, but it is always advisable to opt for the banks to doing so.

-The purpose of this account is to set aside a sum of money which is to be used in the later stage in the process of finalization of any transactions.
+The purpose of this account is to set aside a sum of money, which is used at the later stage in the process of transaction finalization.
 Later on, this amount is transferred to the required account.
-This helps the clients to hold any payment to the third party in case the party does not complete the required work on time.
+This helps the clients to hold any payment to the third party in case the party does not complete the necessary work on time.

 Examples of Clearing Account

-- In many big companies where there are lots of employees under payroll and during that time the company can use payroll clearing account.
-This is a zero balance account.
+- In many big companies where there are lots of employees under payroll, the company can use the payroll clearing account.
+It is is a zero balance account.
 All the salaries are kept aside and transferred to this account before disbursing it to the employees.
-When the salaries are disbursed on a certain date the account has again a zero balance.
-This not only helps to regulate the payments but also helps to make a certain reserve for the upcoming future payments and that money cannot be used in the business if it is kept aside in an account.
+When the salaries are paid on a specific date, the account has a zero balance again.
+This account not only helps to regulate the payments but also helps to make a certain reserve for the upcoming future payments and that money cannot be used in the business if it is kept aside in an account.

-- Some big organizations opt for such accounts to manage their huge cash related transactions especially the day to day business expenses.
+- Some big organizations opt for such accounts to manage their vast cash related transactions, especially the day to day business expenses.
 The owner of the company can take advantage of the clearing account by recording the transactions in that account and keep aside the required cash.
-Afterward, when he gets time and wants to properly record and distribute the funds to the required accounts he could do that easily.
-This way he will be eased out from the hush and rush of the limited hours and also the changes making mistakes will be very minimal.
+Afterward, when he gets time and wants to accurately record and distribute the funds to the required accounts, he could do that easily.
+This way, he will be eased out from the hush and rush of the limited hours, and also the changes making mistakes will be very minimal.

 How Clearing Accounts Come Under the Balance Sheet?

-- Now basically this account is not recorded directly under any heads of the Balance sheet.
-This account is created to just record the income or the expenses until the ones are transferred to the retained earnings in the balance sheet.
-So it can be recorded in the balance sheet in any heads or forms after the money from that account gets disbursed.
-Therefore it is very difficult to exactly mention the head of the balance sheet in which the clearing account will come while finalizing the accounts for the year-end.
+- Now basically, this account is not recorded directly under any heads of the Balance sheet.
+It’s created to just record the income or the expenses until transferred to the retained earnings in the balance sheet.
+These transactions are recorded in the balance sheet under relevant heads or forms after the money from that account gets disbursed.
+Therefore it is tough to correctly mention the head of the balance sheet in which the clearing account will come while finalizing the accounts for the year-end.

 Difference Between Clearing Account and Suspense Account

-- The functions of both accounts are totally different.
+- The functions of both accounts are different.

-- Clearing account helps to set aside the money or funds for the later action which the client will take in the business and then transfers the required amount in the required account as per the opinion of the client.
-On the other hand, Suspense account is used when there is a problem in the posting of the accounts and after the problem is resolved the amount is transferred to the required account.
+- Clearing account helps to set aside the money or funds for the following action, which the client will take in the business and then transfers the required amount in the necessary account as per the opinion of the client.
+On the other hand, the Suspense account is used when there is a problem in the posting of the accounts.
+After the problem resolves, the amount is transferred to the required account.

-- In suspense account, the transactions are held because of some problem whereas in case of clearing account the fund is transferred on a temporary basis until the client asks to transfer it.
+- In suspense account, the transactions are held because of some problem, whereas in case of clearing account, the fund is transferred temporarily until the client asks to transfer it.

-- The process and formalities involved in clearing accounts are very simple but the process and formalities and the resolved pattern are not so simple in case of suspense account.
+- The process and formalities involved in clearing accounts are straightforward, but the process and formalities and the resolved pattern are not so simple in case of suspense account.

 - The suspense account is shown in the balance sheet under assets if it has a debit balance and on the liability side, if it has a credit balance.
-Whereas the clearing account does not directly come under the balance sheet since it gets disbursed.
+In contrast, the clearing account does not directly come under the balance sheet since it gets disbursed.

-Clearing Account can only help big organizations because in small organizations there is not much transaction to keep the record separately to ease at work.
-In fact, the small businesses can even lose interest in the savings account which they may get if the funds are in the savings account.
-It can a very useful tool for big companies since it helps to manage huge income as well as expenses of the organization with better transparency.
+Clearing Account can only help big organizations because, in small organizations, there is not much transaction to keep the record separately to ease at work.
+The small businesses can even lose interest in the savings account, which they may get if the funds are in the savings account.
+It can be a handy tool for big companies since it helps to manage huge income as well as expenses of the organization with better transparency.

-This has been a guide to what is clearing account and its definition.
+This article has been a guide to what is the account and its definition.
 Here we discuss purpose and example of clearing account and how it comes under balance sheet.
 You can learn more about accounting and financing from the following articles –